-I wrote in two blog posts about, how to enter promo codes and use them:
+I wrote in two blog posts about, how to enter feature codes and use them:

-- Promo code and free Kubernetes Cluster @IBM Cloud
+- Feature code and free Kubernetes Cluster @IBM Cloud

-- How to enter your promo code in the newer IBM Cloud UI?
+- How to enter your feature code in the newer IBM Cloud UI?
 (UPDATE)

-Sometimes you get a ” promo (promotion) code” or “feature code” at a conference or at a hackathon or on a website for free IBM Cloud usage.
+Sometimes you get a “promo (promotion) code” or “feature code” at a conference, at a hackathon or on a website for free IBM Cloud usage.

 So, the best definition from my point of view is:

 “The promo code wording is often used for a feature code, but feature code is not a promo code.”

 The promo code wording is intended to be used for IaaS components at IBM Cloud.

 The naming promo code can be confusing, because inside the IBM Cloud you can only enter subscription or feature codes.

 Important is, if you get codes for free usage, you have it to enter here 😉